thangckt/thangckt.github.io/docs/cluster/compile/OpenMPI_4.md

 !!! note

+    There are 3 ways to use IB in OpenMPI, (let compile with all, and use runtime setting to select)

-    - OpenIB is an very old Infiband and is not maintained.
-So newer OpenMPI uses UCX, and openIB will be remove in OpenMPI-5 [see this](https://github.com/open-mpi/ompi/issues/11755)
+        - OpenIB is an very old Infiband implemented in OpenMPI.
+OpenIB is not maintained and will be remove in OpenMPI-5 [see this](https://github.com/open-mpi/ompi/issues/11755)
-    - But some apps may conflict with UCX (e.g., Gpaw), so may use [libfabric](https://github.com/ofiwg/libfabric) to instead of OpenIB.
+        - UCX: newer OpenMPI uses UCX.
+But some apps may conflict with UCX (e.g., Gpaw)
+        - Libfabric: this may a reasonable choice now [libfabric](https://github.com/ofiwg/libfabric) to instead of OpenIB.

 ???+ note